onur-ozkan/st-enhanced/README.md

 ------------
 Enter the following command to build and install st-enchanted:

-    make clean install
+    sudo make clean install

 Customization
 ------------
-In order to make your own configurations, edit the ~/.Stdefaults file and then enter the following command (reboot st after the command):
+In order to make your own configurations, copy .Stdefaults anywhere you want, and then edit the ~/.Stdefaults file and then enter the following command (reboot st after the command):

-    xrdb -merge ~/.Stdefaults
+    xrdb -merge .Stdefaults

 Shortcuts
 ------------